lei-tang/istio.github.io/content/docs/tasks/security/vault-ca/index.md

     To learn more about configuring a Vault CA for Kubernetes authentication and authorization, visit the [Vault Kubernetes `auth` method reference documentation](https://www.vaultproject.io/docs/auth/kubernetes.html).
     The example Kubernetes service account used here has been configured for authentication and authorization on the testing Vault server.
-Please refer to the [Appendix](#appendix) for more details on configuring an example basic Vault to authenticate and authorize a Kubernetes service account.
+The [Appendix](#appendix) includes an example to configure a basic Vault server to authenticate and authorize a Kubernetes service account.

     {{< text bash >}}
     $ export SA_SECRET_NAME=$(kubectl get serviceaccount vault-citadel-sa -o=jsonpath='{.secrets[0].name}')